 - Provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a positive member of a diverse society.

 As part of the planning and preparation process, teachers make consideration to and use of:

 - A cycle of lessons for each area of PSHE based on the SCARF and Journey in Love materials which carefully plans for progression and depth.

 - Challenge questions for pupils to apply their learning in a philosophical/open manner.

-- Whole school, Key Stage and class assemblies which make a link to PSHE, British Values and SMSC.
+- Whole school, key Stage and class assemblies which link our Virtues, PSHE, British Values and SMSC.